Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

     -   `RUNSCRIPTS` and `RUNSCRIPTSJAX` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.

+    The 2025 container modules installed after the end of July, 2025 also define `SINGULARITYENV_PREPEND_PATH` in a way that ensures that the `/runscripts` subdirectory in the container will be in the search path in the container.

+    These containers also offer support for a virtual environment and define a few other `SINGULARITYENV_*` environment variables that inject environment variables in the container that are equivalent to those created by the activate script for the Python virtual environment.

 3. It creates the $RUNSCRIPTS directory with scripts to be run in the container: